Blake R. Van Leer

-Blake Ragsdale Van Leer (August 16, 1893 – January 23, 1956) was an American academic administrator, engineer, and U.S. Army officer who served as the fifth president of the Georgia Institute of Technology from 1944 until his death in 1956.
+Blake Ragsdale Van Leer (16 August 1893 – 23 January 1956) was an American academic administrator, engineer, and U.S. Army officer who served as the fifth president of the Georgia Institute of Technology from 1944 until his death in 1956.
 Orphaned at a young age, Van Leer overcame early adversity to become a transformative leader in higher education.
 During his tenure at Georgia Tech, he played a crucial role in modernizing the institution, expanding its national reputation, and steering it through a period of significant social and academic change.
 Under his leadership, women were admitted to Georgia Tech for the first time, and foundational steps were taken toward racial integration.

 Early life and education

 Van Leer was born in Mangum, Oklahoma to Maurice Langhorne Van Leer and Mary McKee Tarleton.
-After his father's death in 1897 he grew up in an all-girls Masonic orphanage in Fort Worth, Texas from the age of 4.
+After his father's death in 1897, he grew up in an all-girls Masonic orphanage in Fort Worth, Texas from the age of 4.
 At an early age he decided he wanted to be an engineer.
 He graduated with honors from Purdue University in 1915 with a degree in electrical engineering and later an M.S. in mechanical engineering while working at the University of California, Berkeley in 1920.
-Van Leer also studied at the University of Caen in France and the Ludwig Maximilian University of Munich.
+Van Leer also studied at the University of Caen in France and the Ludwig-Maximilians-Universität München.
 He was awarded two doctorates, one from Washington & Jefferson College and the other from Purdue.
-In 1924 he married Ella Lillian Wall in Berkeley, California.
+In 1924, he married Ella Lillian Wall in Berkeley, California.